 Comprehensive Family Law Services to Help You through Difficult Times

 California is a “no-fault” divorce state.
-This means that divorce is much like dissolving a contract, and you do not have to prove wrongdoing on either side.
+This means that the process is much like dissolving a contract, and you do not have to prove wrongdoing on either side to file for divorce.
 However, a divorce can be much more draining than any business transaction, especially a high-conflict divorce or a military divorce.
 Our attorneys understand the emotional upheavals that can accompany divorce.
 They will guide you through the process with sympathy and respect.

 Rombro & Associates will always first try to settle your case through out-of-court negotiations.
 If your case goes to court, the judge will order a 50/50 division of all property, including real estate, business assets, and other holdings.
 We can handle your case to achieve an equitable division.